Gifting is Not a Perk. It’s a strategy.

 - Reinforces value in a way that employees will long associate with their employer

-Gifting is not just a channel for recognition.
-It is what makes recognition effective.
+Gifting is not just another channel for recognition.
+It can make recognition more tangible, personal, and memorable.

 High-impact programs prioritize: